 However, don’t expect too much from them technology-wise.
 Integrated learning systems requires minimal capability on the part of students and demands more attention from teachers in order to access and analyse students’ progress.

 So in fact, it will do more for teachers than it will for students in relation to developing their capability in ICT.
 No matter which subject you use them in the result will always be the same.

 Whether or not an ILS is effective depends a lot on the quality of teacher intervention.
 Research also shows that if they are to have an impact on a student’s literacy and numeracy learning (as they are traditionally used for), teachers must first undergo training in the system.
 Training to be able to go through the system and analyse and diagnose the results of a student’s progress.

 The widespread use of ILS across the curriculum also raises questions as to whether they beneficial for special education.
-Studies have indicated that a base line of ICT skills would need to be identified before students would even be able to interact with the system.
-For example, do they know how to use Delete or Backspace, are they able to transfer visual attention from keyboard to screen etc. Therefore, if ILS is to be effective then it must employ strategies that meets the needs of these students.
+Studies have indicated that a baseline of ICT skills would need to be identified before students would even be able to interact with the system.
+For example, do they know how to use Delete or Backspace, are they able to transfer visual attention from keyboard to screen etc. Therefore, if ILS is to be effective then it must employ strategies that meet the needs of these students.

 Besides the technology tools that have already been discussed, other technological tools can also be used to engage students in your classroom.